|Marathon||7:30 AM||Mel Lastman Square|

-Ontario Place: Remembrance Dr. at the South West end of parking lot 2 east of the pedestrian bridge over Lake Shore Blvd.
+2. Ontario Place: Remembrance Dr. at the South West end of parking lot #2 south end of East Pedestrian Bridge.
 (Marathon, Half Marathon and 10K.
 See map below)

 Tickets will not available at the Expo and must be purchased by April 15th.
 There are no shuttles for the 5K.